 6 Seth lived 105 years, then became the father of Enosh.
 7 Seth lived 807 years after he became the father of Enosh, and became the father of other sons and daughters.
 8 Seth lived 912 years, and then he died.

 9 Enosh lived 90 years, and became the father of Kenan.
 10 Enosh lived 815 years after he became the father of Kenan, and became the father of other sons and daughters.
-11 All of the days of Enosh were 905 years, then he died.
+11 All of the days of Enosh were 905 years, and then he died.

 12 Kenan lived 70 years, then became the father of Mahalalel.
-13 Kenan lived 840 after he became the father of Mahalalel, and became the father of other sons and daughters 14 Kenan lived 910 years, then he died.
+13 Kenan lived 840 after he became the father of Mahalalel, and became the father of other sons and daughters 14 Kenan lived 910 years, and then he died.

 15 Mahalalel lived 65 years, then became the father of Jared.
 16 Mahalalel lived 830 years after he became the father of Jared, and became the father of other sons and daughters.
-17 All of the days of Mahalalel were 895 years, then he died.
+17 All of the days of Mahalalel were 895 years, and then he died.

 18 Jared lived 162 years, then became the father of Enoch.
 19 Jared lived 800 years after he became the father of Enoch, and became the father of other sons and daughters.
-20 All of the days of Jared were 962 years, then he died.
+20 All of the days of Jared were 962 years, and then he died.

 21 Enoch lived 65 years, then became the father of Methuselah.
 22 After Methuselah’s birth, Enoch walked with God for 300 years, and became the father of more sons and daughters.
 23 Enoch lived 365 years.